 Gir National Park, Gujarat

 Sasan-Gir or Gir National Park is located in the Indian state of Gujarat.
 Spread across an area of 1412 sq. km, this sanctuary was established in 1965 to protect the diminishing population of lions.
-The national park is also acclaimed as one of the major protected areas in Asia.
+The national park is also acclaimed as one of the major protected areas in Asia, and among the top places to visit near Ahmedabad.
 The survey of 2010 also recorded the count of Asiatic lions to be 411, which was as increase of 52 lions as compared to the records of 2005.
+Gir is among the most visited tourist places in Gujarat.

 Sundarban National Park, West Bengal